amos-linux/amos-xfce-iso/README.md

 With that github you can build your own amos-xfce-iso A fully themed xfce desktop including 70 unique themes just a klick away Rising the easy way!
+If you don't want the default theme to load after a reboot,just take it out the autostart!

 ![animatedGIF](https://user-images.githubusercontent.com/83895060/176112879-547cb153-b9f7-45ff-8116-ebaf3e77a8bf.gif)